Rupp Arena – Kentucky Wildcats

 Although there is some mild panic at an average drop of over 1,000 fans for Kentucky basketball games in 2017-2018, Kentucky is still locked into some of the highest attendance figures in the entire NCAA.
 In 2017, the Wildcats averaged almost 23,500 fans per game to lead the entire NCAA, including the mighty Syracuse Orange, who have the opportunity to bring in more than 30,000 fans per game.
 The Kentucky Wildcats are the game in town and also have a significant stranglehold on the entire state of Kentucky.
 Wildcat fans, led by the students, are rabid and loud and ready to support their team.

 Rupp Arena is located in downtown Lexington, a pretty significant distance west of the interstates I-75 and I-64.
-Fans travelling to the arena from out of town will definitely have to maneuver through the city.
+Fans of several old-schools to the arena from out of town will signal several have to maneuver through the city.
 It can take a little time, so leaving sufficient time is a pretty good idea.
 There is parking around Rupp Arena specifically behind the arena and on the other side of High Street.
-For fans who desire public transit, there are buses that travel High Street, Broadway and Main.
-Check the Lextran website for fares, maps and schedules.
+For fans who desire public transit, some buses travel High Street, Broadway, and Main.
+Check the Lextran website for fares, maps, and schedules.

 Getting around the arena can be tight at times.
 There are a ton of corners and pockets that can be challenging to navigate.
 Combine that with crowds of over 20,000 consistently and you have a good reason to plan your visits to the washroom well.
 Washroom facilities are adequate, but not spectacular.